sarathsreedharan/icaps2024.github.io/content/attending/venue.md

 The Banff Centre is located on the east side of Banff, four blocks from Banff Avenue, the main street of town.
 It is a 10-minute walk downhill to town.
 The return trip is slightly longer as it is uphill.
 Downtown Banff can be reached by taxi for less than $10 each way.
 There is no shuttle bus that runs from Banff Centre to downtown Banff.

+## Sally Borden Recreation Centre

+### Fitness Centre
+*Cardio equipment, free weights and running track*
+- Monday to Friday: 7:00 am – 8:00 pm
+- Saturday & Sunday: 8:00 am – 8:00 pm

+### Climbing Gym
+- Daily: 12:00 pm - 8:00 pm

+### Aquatic Centre
+*25m pool, hot tub, and wade pool - swim at your own risk.
+NO LIFEGUARD ON DUTY*
+- Monday to Friday: 7:00 am - 8:00 pm
+- Saturday & Sunday: 8:00 am - 8:00 pm

 ## Walking to the Banff Centre
 - Walk up Ken Madsen path to Banff Centre via Wolverine Street along the north side of the historic cemetery.
 - Take a stroll along the scenic Bow River via Buffalo Street and Surprise Corner.
 Enjoy a spectacular view of the Fairmont Banff Springs Hotel.
 - Follow Wolf or Moose Street via St. Julien Road past the Tunnel Mountain trailhead.
 <br/>

 ## Biking/Driving to the Banff Centre